This suite of training programs was developed to improve coping and ultimately prevent suicide.

 Online training programs are free for health professionals and students.
-For research and organisational needs please contact us to discuss costs.
+For training for research or organisations please contact us to discuss costs.

 Provides health students and professionals with the knowledge, attitudes, skills, and confidence to work with people who are distressed, including those who have thoughts of suicide.

 This whole-of-school approach develops a culture of coping through curriculum-based activities, teacher and peer-support and health and wellbeing monitoring.

 Teaches you the skills to support people in your life when they are distressed—family, friends, colleagues, and strangers.

 Helps equip all students with strategies to be successful at university, on placement and as future professionals.
 Particularly suitable for first year students.

 Provides journalism students and professionals with the knowledge, attitudes, skills, and confidence to report news stories that involve suicide in a way that minimises stigma and the risk of suicide contagion.